-We collect personal information directly from consumers in order to provide them with loans and other products or services within the scope of its charter as an association of the Farm Credit System.
-This requires us to verify the identity of our clients and determine their ability to borrow for which we collect identifying information and financial information.
+We collect personal information directly from consumers in order to provide them with loans and other products or services within the scope of our charter as an association of the Farm Credit System.
+This requires us to verify the identity of our clients and determine their ability to borrow for which we collect personal information.
 For example, it is our policy to obtain a current copy of our borrower’ government-issued identification such as a driver’s license.
 We also collect tax identification numbers to uniquely identify our clients.
 Additionally, we collect balance sheets from our clients through our secure portal or by mail.

 Similarly, we collect personal information from credit reporting agencies in contemplation of the extension of credit, administration of credit, or the collection of loans.
 This may include a loan applicant’s income and payment history, debts, and other financial information to assess the applicant’s capacity to repay debts.

 We also collects personal information about consumers from financial institutions and legal entities established pursuant to the Farm Credit Act of 1971, as amended, that we partner with to provide financial services to consumers.

 Additionally, we collect personal information, including employment-related information, from our employees and job applicants for human resources purposes.

 We may disclose personal information for business or commercial purposes.
 It is our policy not to disclose or make available any personal information or other sensitive information unless we have entered into a contract with the party receiving the information to keep such information confidential and not to use it for any purpose except as described in the contract or as otherwise agreed to or directed by the consumer.